OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-requirement-sets.md

 - [Where you can find the version and build number for an Office 365 client application](https://support.office.com/article/version-and-build-numbers-of-update-channel-releases-ae942449-1fca-4484-898b-a933ea23def7)
 - [Office Online Server overview](https://docs.microsoft.com/officeonlineserver/office-online-server-overview)

-## What's in the Excel JavaScript API beta
+## Excel JavaScript preview API set

-Preview APIs are still in development.
-All Excel JavaScript APIs start in preview and advanced into a specific, numbered requirement set once sufficient testing occurs and user-feedback is acquired.
-Please leave feedback on these APIs on their individual reference pages through the GitHub feedback mechanism at the end of each page.
+New Excel JavaScript APIs are first introduced in "preview" and later become part of a specific, numbered requirement set after sufficient testing occurs and user feedback is acquired.
+The following table lists the APIs currently available in preview.
+To provide feedback about a preview API, please use the feedback mechanism at the end of the web page where the API is documented.

 > [!NOTE]
 > Preview APIs are subject to change and are not intended for use in a production environment.
 We recommend that you try them out in test and development environments only.
-Do not use Preview APIs in a production environment or within business-critical documents.
+Do not use preview APIs in a production environment or within business-critical documents.
 >
-> For the requirement sets that are marked as **Preview**, use the specified (or later) version of the Office software and use the Beta library on the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
-Entries not marked as **Preview** are generally available and you can use Production library on the CDN: https://appsforoffice.microsoft.com/lib/1/hosted/office.js.
+> To use preview APIs, you must reference the **beta** library on the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js and you may also need to join the Office Insider program to get a sufficiently recent Office build.

 |Class|Fields|Description|
 |:---|:---|:---|